translation/angular/README.md

 }
 ~~~

-Note: our package will attempt to create any missing directories.
-If it fails (for example, if permissions are strict on your side), please make sure to create the required directories manually.

 ### Proxy

 If you need to use a proxy to connect to Translation.io, add the following line to your `tio.config.json` file: